pheus/ansible-collection-netbox/roles/nb_install/README.md

   - community.general
   - community.postgres

-Additionally NetBox has some requirements for the targeting host:
+NetBox has some requirements for the targeting host:

   - Operating Systems:
     - 20.04 (focal)